goshevs/mariadbHPC/README.md

 ### `userConfiguration.template.sh`

 `userConfiguration.template.sh` defines a set of environment variables needed for configuring the database instance.
-This files **MUST** be customized and saved by the users as `userConfiguration.sh`.
-If working with sensitive data, users **MUST** ensure that all files written out by the database instance are stored in a permissible directory.
+This files **must** be customized and saved by the users as `userConfiguration.sh`.
+If working with sensitive data, users **must** ensure that all files written out by the database instance are stored in a permissible directory.

 ### `submit.template.pbs`

 This is the PBS submission script template.
-Users **MUST** customize it following the instructions provided in it.
-Users **MUST** pay specific attention to the instructions for working with sensitive data, if this applies to them.
+Users **must** customize it following the instructions provided in it.
+Users **must** pay specific attention to the instructions for working with sensitive data, if this applies to them.

 ### All other files